MinaProtocol/mina/README-dev.md

 Mina has a variety of opam and system dependencies.

-To get all of the required the opam dependencies, run:
+To get all of the required opam dependencies, run:

 ```sh
 opam switch import opam.export